Rio Reifan

-Rio Reifan (born February 25, 1985) is an Indonesian Actor.
+Rio Reifan (born February 25, 1985) is an Indonesian actor.
 His career started when he was a model.
 His name started to be known by public when he play in soap opera Wulan.
 In that soap opera, he roled as Nugroho or Nunu.
 He also had roled as Dewa when he roled in soap opera Intan.
-On August 14, 2017, he got arrested by the Indonesian Police for misappropriation of narcotics.
+On August 14, 2017, the Indonesian Police arrested him for misappropriation of narcotics.

 Biography

 His career began as a photo of him transmitted by his friends to event election cover boy a teen magazines.
 This was due rio known anti camera, therefore his friends idly register himself into the event.
 But who knew he was able to reach the seed.

 After the event Rio was also face revlon 2006 election, although not won event that the parties MD entertainment offered him to follow cast at home their production.
 Finally Rio has also agreed over demands of the elder siblings.
 Unfortunately, a chance are still not in the Rio because Rio was expressed failed in the cast.